|John Warnock - Father of PostScript|

 If you have a 3D model consisting of polygons then you should first try to solve the hidden surface problem for the whole screen.
 Sometimes this will be easy because there will only be a single polygon or no overlapping polygons, but in most cases it will be too difficult.
 If it is too difficult divide the screen into four smaller windows and apply the decision process to each window, continuing recursively until you reach a window where the problem can be solved or arrive at a single pixel.
 It's based on recursion - I told you Warnock was a mathematician!

 Warnock not only came up with the recursive idea but also the decision-making part of the algorithm that allowed the whole procedure to be many times faster than the methods of the day.
 As a result of the invention of his algorithm, Warnock switched from doing a PhD in Maths to one in Computer Science and continued to work on graphics.
+His "Warnock" algorithm was the subject of his disertation - one of the shortest in the history of the university.

 Simulation an impetus